Ariadna Mingueza: International career

 Mingueza was first invited to train with Spain U-16 by Toña Is on 2 January 2018.
 She then became a regular name on the call-ups as well as later on U-17 national team which was also helmed by Is.
 At the 2019 UEFA Under-17 Championship Mingueza was part of the Spain squad that reached the semi-final, but they were defeated by the Netherlands and failed to reach the final for the first time since 2013.

 Mingueza's first game for the U-19 national team came during 2022 UEFA Championship qualification against Slovakia.
 She played the game in its entirety as the captain of Spain After five wins and a draw throughout two rounds with Mingueza playing in every game (four times in the starting line-up), Spain managed to qualify for the final tournament.
 She scored her first national youth team goal in a 6–0 victory against Portugal.

 Personal life

-Mingueza's older brother Óscar was also a Barcelona player (having joined La Masia in 2007) and later joined Celta de Vigo, where he currently plays.
+Mingueza's older brother Óscar was also a Barcelona player, having joined La Masia in 2007; he currently plays for Crystal Palace.
+Her father, Juan Carlos Mingueza, is the current mayor of Santa Perpètua de Mogoda since 2026, representing Santa Perpètua en Comú.